ralphdp/hMERN/README.md

+# hMERN
-# hMERN - An Enhanced MERN-Stack Application Boilerplate
+## An Enhanced MERN-Stack Application Boilerplate

-A full-stack web application boilerplate built with the MERN stack (MongoDB, Express.js, React.js, Node.js) featuring secure authentication with passport.js, modern UI with Material UI, and optimized for Heroku deployments.
+A full-stack, web application, boilerplate built with the MERN stack (MongoDB, Express.js, React.js, Node.js) featuring secure authentication with passport.js, modern UI with Material UI, and optimized for Heroku deployments.

 ## 👨‍💻 Features